Skip to Main Content

 The following websites offer free scholarship search services:

-Additional funds are available to help offset housing costs for students whose coursework takes them to Medill's newsrooms in San Francisco and D.C.
+Additional funds are available to help offset housing costs for students whose coursework takes them to Medill's newsroom in Washington, D.C.

 Other financial opportunities as a student

-Once you have started your graduate degree, there are additional scholarship and financial opportunities available to you including but limited to:
+Once the MSJ program begins, there are additional scholarship and financial opportunities available to students.
+Separate applications will be required for the opportunities.
+Some opportunities include, but are not limited to:

 James W. Foley Fellowship